 For two reasons, the best photographic opportunities at LIMA come from outside the airport.
 Firstly, facing northeast, the morning aerial displays at MIEC require spectators on-site to look directly into the sun.
 Secondly, the most spectacular display of the show is a half-hour one-off demonstration by dozens of fighters and helicopters of the Royal Malaysian Air Force during the opening ceremony at MIEC.
 This takes place at around 8:00 on the Tuesday, when the show site is open only to VIPs.

 Viewing the displays from off-base is not frowned upon in Malaysia (although certain safety risks will, of course, remain).
 There are several well-established viewing locations around the airport, shown on the below map.
 Site A (not advised during the show days due to traffic and parking restrictions, but a good spot during rehearsals) lies along the airport perimiter near the local Police Academy on Highway 115.
 It offers a similar view to inside MIEC, but to the right of show centre.
-Site B, along the airport perimiter directly opposite MIEC, is particularly popular all week, sitting right underneath the display zone at the end of Highway 158.
+Site B, along the airport perimiter directly opposite MIEC, is particularly popular all week, sitting right underneath the display box at the end of Highway 158.
 Site C is the most unique, at a hillside viewpoint along Highway 112.
-While further from the airport, this offers a spectacular vantage point looking down at the apron from above.
-However, this site becomes extremely crowded and parking is very limited – arrive early in the morning.
+While furthest from the airport, this offers a spectacular vantage point looking down at the apron from above.
+However, this site becomes extremely crowded and parking is very limited – arrive early in the morning to claim a space, and bring a long lens or a pair of binoculars to get closer to the action.

 Above all, treat the official schedule with scepticism.
 Anything marked on the schedule will happen, but there are often unannounced extras or unexpected twists.
 The flying and maritime displays, for example, are not the same on each day, and their exact contents is not usually announced in advance.
 It is also not unknown for single displays to give additional performances outside of the published display times – in 2017, an RMAF F/A-18D Hornet gave a sunset demonstration on the last public day just as the site was due to close, and the maritime displays were staged, unannounced, during one of the trade days, for the benefit of a visiting VIP.